MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 <b>handleProtocol(protocol)</b> -- Protocol data, partially defined by primary module

-Secondar modules can further return data to be used by other, downstream secondary modules
+Secondary modules can further return data to be used by other, downstream secondary modules